NixOS/rfcs/rfcs/0017-intensional-store.md

 However, a profile link itself is trusted information, and should be shared between users and systems only when they trust each other.

-Known paths that can contain profiles:
+Known paths for profiles:

 - `$NIX_CONF_DIR/profiles`: per-user profiles and auto roots
-- `/var/lib/nix-profiles`: NixOS system and shared profiles, and auto roots, maintained by the `root` user
+- `/var/lib/nix-profiles`: NixOS system and shared profiles, maintained by the `root` user

 Other paths can of course be used, but the GC won't know about them, so a link should be maintained in one of the directories above.

+For enabling garbage collection, these directories also contain "auto-roots", generated from builds.

 Example: This creates or updates the user-specific profile "vscode", adding Python 3: